 Cash, loan, lease, or PPA: which financing structure wins

 - Cash purchase — best lifetime return.
-Full tax credit, full SREC revenue, no interest.
+Full SREC revenue, no interest.
+With Section 25D expired, there is no longer a federal credit on a residential cash purchase — payback now depends on state/utility incentives and electricity rates.
 Requires roughly $15k–$30k up front.

-- Solar loan — you own the system and capture all incentives.
+- Solar loan — you own the system and capture state incentives.
 Modern solar loans are 15–25 years at 6%–9% APR.
-Net savings are usually positive from month one.
+Without the federal residential ITC, the math is tighter than it was — make sure your installer models the loan with realistic incentives.

 - Lease — no upfront cost; the installer owns the system and you pay a fixed monthly lease.
-You do not claim the tax credit.
-Savings are modest (5%–15% off your current bill).
+The installer (as system owner) may still claim the commercial 48E credit, which often translates into a lower lease payment than under the old 25D regime.
+Typical savings 5%–15% off your current bill.

 - PPA (Power Purchase Agreement) — you pay per kWh produced rather than a fixed lease fee.
-Like a lease, you don't own the system or claim the ITC.
+As with a lease, the system owner may capture 48E credits; you do not own the system.

 Red flags that you are being overcharged